 Ipe has long been regarded as one of the best tropical hardwoods for all sorts of projects.
-Now, as more homeowners and contractors look to use high quality, sustainable resources, Ipe lumber is becoming even more in-demand.
-Here are some of the best reasons why you should consider using Ipe deck tiles over a concrete surface.
+Now, as more homeowners and contractors look to use high-quality, sustainable resources, Ipe lumber is becoming even more in demand.

 Reasons to Use Ipe Deck Tiles Over Concrete